 How to Book Tickets for the Ceremony of the Keys

-Luckily enough that’s actually pretty easy to do, particularly if you’re based in London or know your travel dates well in advance.
+Luckily enough it’s actually pretty easy to do, particularly if you’re based in London or know your travel dates well in advance.

 Simply hop on to the Tower of London‘s website, and book your tickets for the Ceremony of the Keys online in the next available slot.

-As I said they do sell out really far in advance so the likelihood is that the earliest day it’s going to be at least a couple of months away.
+As mentioned they do sell out really far in advance so the likelihood is that the earliest day it’s going to be at least a couple of months away.

 History of the Ceremony of the Keys